Hula painted frog: Taxonomy

 On March 22, 1940, the biologists Heinrich Mendelssohn and Heinz Steinitz discovered two specimens apparently belonging to a new species of the frog genus Discoglossus on the eastern shore of Lake Hula in Safed, in the Northern District of Mandatory Palestine.
 The largest of the frogs swallowed the smaller one while they were kept in a terrarium.
-Two tadpoles of the species from the same locality were discovered by Seinitz in August 1940.
+Two tadpoles of the species from the same locality were discovered by Steinitz in August 1940.
 In 1943, Mendelssohn and Steinitz named the new species Discoglossus nigriventer, designating a female of the captured specimens then housed at the Hebrew University in Jerusalem as the holotype specimen and the tadpoles as the paratype specimens.

 Little is known about its history, because few specimens have been found by scientists.
 Two adults and two tadpoles were collected in 1940 and a single specimen was found in 1955.
 This would prove to be the last record of this species until 2011.

 The frog's Hebrew name, Agulashon shehor-gahon (Black-bellied round-tongued), derives from its black belly and round tongue.